GiovanniSorice/pcd1819-mod1/README.md

 Note: The actual contents stored at the nodes are some hash values of the transaction content.

-Note: No modeling of the Merkle data structure is required -- this is assumed.
+Note: No modeling of the Merkle data structure is required, it is assumed i.e., the server simply sends a sequence of hash values used to compute the root hash

+Note: No server implementation is required.
+For this purpose one could use the server implementation discussed during the lectures.

+Note: Exception handling of events occurring in the client side is very important.

 ## Project Delivery